ToTt0G/open-web-controller/README.md

 **Android (Chrome):**
 1. Open the controller URL in Chrome
+2. Look for the **"Install OpenController"** prompt at the bottom
-2. Tap the menu (⋮) → "Add to Home Screen"
+3. Tap **INSTALL** or use menu (⋮) → "Add to Home Screen"
-3. Launch from your home screen for fullscreen mode
+4. Launch from your home screen for fullscreen mode

 **iOS (Safari):**
 1. Open the controller URL in Safari
 2. Tap the Share button → "Add to Home Screen"
 3. Launch from your home screen

+> 💡 **Tip:** The app works offline!
+If you lose connection, you'll see a friendly offline page with a retry button.

 ## 📁 Project Structure